-\As set out in the European Communities (Water Policy) Regulations (Ireland) (S.I.
-722 of 2003) and The Water Environment (Water Framework Directive) Regulations (Northern Ireland) (S.R.
-544 of 2003)
+\ As set out in the European Communities (Water Policy) Regulations (Ireland) (S.I.
+722 of 2003)

 \\ Where RBMP and POMs factual information is not being assessed in the SEA, it will however be used for guidance in the assessment.

 6 FRAMEWORK FOR ASSESSING ENVIRONMENTAL EFFECTS